Getting Started

 This Quickstart demonstrates a straightforward workflow with one of the more comprehensive data types, Kongsberg .ALL files.

-Other data types will follow a similar workflow, but there may be additional steps or you may encounter other dialog boxes that are not shown in this Quickstart.
+Other data types will follow a similar workflow, but there may be additional steps or you may encounter other dialogue boxes that are not shown in this Quickstart.

 For other data types, we have created How-to's that attempt to document differences in workflow.